92arek/cloudentityTask/AuthenticationTask.md

 # User authentication journey

 Many of you have probably already came across the terms **Authentication** and **Authorisation**.
 Although, they sound quite similar, they mean and perform actions much different from each other.
-In this article, I would like to tell you the difference between these two terms and give you some examples of benefits and difficulties which you can encounter while using these.
+In this article, I would like to tell you the difference between these two terms and give you some examples of different authentication approaches and list some benefits and difficulties which you may encounter while authenticating and authorising yourselves.

 ## Authentication as authorisation